namrata-karmakar/namrata-karmakar/README.md

 - 🌱 I'm currently using Angular and NestJS at my workplace.
 I plan on learning GraphQL and PostgreSQL in the coming months.

-- 💼 I'm currently working as a Programmer Analyst at IrisLogic Inc. I'm not open to new positions, however, I'm always open to chat about any opportunities.
-You may approach me via Twitter.
+- 💼 I'm currently working as a Software Developer at IrisLogic Inc. I'm open to Working Student opportunities.

 - 📚 I'm currently reading Head First Object-Oriented Analysis & Design by Brett McLaughlin to get a better understanding of how to write great software everytime by following OOAD principles.
 I've recently read Clean Code by Uncle Bob Martin and found it to be really insightful.
 Once I'm done with HFOOAD, I plan on starting Head First Design Patterns.